Bucharest Light rail: History

-Light rail use more modern rolling stock than trams and also run on separate designated corridors for faster travel times.
+Light rail uses more modern rolling stock than trams and also run on separate designated corridors for faster travel times.

 The first line (41) was opened in 2002, and runs through the west part of the city (from FC Steaua București's Ghencea Stadium in the south-west, to the House of the Free Press in the north).
 (41) tram line is single on its route, meeting other lines only at the end, the 3 route at Piața Presei Libere and the 47 route at Ghencea.
+Since 10 December 2022, there are between 18 and 20 new trams Astra Imperio Metropolitan on this route, depending on the period and the availability of trams (faults, inspection, revisions).
+V3A-CH-PPC and V3A-CA-PPC trams are still available on this route.
+In the future, more Imperios will most likely be available on line 41 as they continue to arrive.
+Routes 40 and 55 are also to receive Imperios, but the lines are not modernized (40) or partially modernized (55), therefore some Imperio trams for 40 and 55 may be rerouted on 41, if they are not modernized fast enough.

 Light rail tram lines 32 and 21 are considered light rail due to their low waiting times, superior speed and segregated pathways.
 They also use new or modernized rolling stock.
-32 is single until Calea Ferentari where it meets 11 for a short distance and 23, 27, 7 and 47 from 11 Iunie until its end at Piața Unirii.
+32 is single until Calea Ferentari where it meets 11 for a short distance 23 from Calea Ferentari to 11 Iunie Street and 7, 27 and 47 from 11 Iunie until its end at Piața Unirii.
 21 is mainly single on its route, sharing the line and stops with tram routes 16 and 5 from Piața Sf.
 Gheorghe to Strada Paleologu.
 At Bucur Obor (Șoseaua Colentina), it meets route 36 for a short distance, although they have no common stops.
 From Obor to the other end, it is again single.
+Both 32 and 21 are to receive new Astra Imperio Metropolitan trams.
+Modernised V3A-CH-PPC and V3A-CA-PPC will also be available on these two routes.